Itamichan/CG_photography/testing/testing.md

 #### Conclusion

 * Heatmaps
-    * It was a good decision to have a Contact button at the beginning of the landing page even though it exists at the bottom as well.
+    * It was a correct decision to have a Contact button at the beginning of the landing page even though it exists at the bottom as well.
     * Some users seem to assume that the reviews are clickable - could link the reviews to the relevant portfolios in a future release.
 * Recordings
     * The web page has an intuitive, easy design.